Skip to Content

 Texas is a community property state, meaning property acquired during the marriage is usually divided equally.
 However, complexities can arise when determining which assets or debts are classified as community or separate property.
 Our firm meticulously assesses marital and individual property to ensure an equitable division aligned with your best interests.
 Factors such as the duration of your marriage and contributions to the marital estate play a significant role in this determination.

-Why Should I Choose Wilson Law for My Same-Sex Divorce?
+Why Should I Choose Wilson Law for My Same-Sex Divorce in San Antonio?

 Choosing Wilson Law means opting for a deeply informed, compassionate, and personalized legal experience.
 Our emphasis on understanding individual needs and providing tailored solutions distinguishes us.
 We have a longstanding history of success in San Antonio, driven by treating each client's legal matters as our own.
 Our commitment to your case ensures that you receive the focused and effective representation you deserve in navigating your same-sex divorce in San Antonio.